 Netlify supports clean URLs (which they call “Pretty URLs”) and have docs on how to enable them.

-ZEIT Now is another great place to host a static site for free.
+Vercel is another great place to host a static site for free.
 It supports custom domains, HTTPS, and has a CDN built in.

 You can definitely deploy a static site to Heroku but I wouldn’t recommend it.
 The free dynos will sleep after 30 minutes and stop working entirely if you run out of your monthly “dyno hours” allotment.